konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

 * A source directory containing the source code files and/or the manifest.yml file of a Cloud Foundry application.

 A sample of this is present in the [move2kube-demos](https://github.com/konveyor/move2kube-demos) repository.
-In this tutorial, we will be using the `cloud-foundry` sample from this repository.
+This tutorial will be using the `cloud-foundry` sample from this repository.
 ```console
 $ curl https://move2kube.konveyor.io/scripts/download.sh | bash -s -- -d samples/cloud-foundry -r move2kube-demos
 ```